Incense In The Wind

 Average: 24

 Conclusion: The Auroville community is interesting, so I'd like to explore more incense from them.
-These One Aromatics are not impressive, but at their best they are decent everyday scents - but they can also be a little crude and harsh.
+These One Aromatics are not impressive, but at their best they are decent everyday scents - though they can also be a little crude and harsh.

 Elements by Something Different